crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 Auto scaling roughly happens every 100ms, and stems from the idea that there's no need to eagerly spread work across until it's needed.
-Another name for the feature is "slow parallelism".
+Another name for the feature is "slow-parallelism".
 While it improves efficiency, this can affect parallelism expectations, especially in benchmarks that can finish before the executable ever needed to scale to multiple threads.
 That's the whole point of the feature, but it defeats the point of the benchmark.